 No matter if it is a small cafe or a sprawling eatery/conference center, you will need a business plan to secure any kind of financing.
 Think of your business plan like a roadmap to success.
 It will lay out important items like your startup budget, expected profits and losses, payroll, and other operating expenses.
 As you research information for your restaurant business plan, you may encounter issues you hadn’t considered previously—such as licensing, health codes, and tax laws.

 Pay careful attention to the type of menu and the dishes you plan to serve.
 The trend toward local produce and farm-to-table is well-suited for a smaller establishment, which can highlight regional cuisine and ingredients sourced from the community or surrounding area.

 Promote Your Small Restaurant

-High turnover and high check averages mean higher profits, even for small restaurants.
+High table turnover and high check averages mean higher profits, even for small restaurants.
 Therefore it is important that you promote your small restaurant.
-There are many ways to market your restaurant, from traditional advertising like local papers and radio spots to newer mediums like social marketing.
+There are many ways to market your restaurant, from traditional advertising like local papers and radio spots to newer platforms like social media.
 A social media marketing campaign can help restaurants woo new customers, let you check out the local competition, and think of new ways to reach customers through sites like Facebook, Twitter, and Pinterest.

 Successful restaurants don't have to be huge.
 Some of the most popular restaurants in the world are housed in small, intimate spaces.
 While small restaurants come with their own set of challenges, they offer a unique dining experience and sense of exclusivity that appeal to customers.